 Bake Someone Happy

-Spring for a Groovy Green Accessory
+Greet a Groovy Green Accessory

-Lovely Spring Wreath DIY
+Lovely Summer Wreath DIY

 I’m so impressed by folks who make these handmade wreaths, and I’m even more impressed with folks who take the time to teach us!
 It is so much work creating even the simplest DIY video so my hat is off to creatives who teach!
+(Who cares if it says spring!?!
+Works for summer!)

 Instant Wreath Beauty